Unintended consequences of unemployment insurance benefits: The role of banks

 Abstract

 We use disaggregated U.S. data and a border discontinuity design to show that more generous unemployment insurance (UI) policies lower bank deposits.
-We test several channels that could explain this decline and find evidence consistent with households lowering their precautionary savings.
-Since deposits are the largest and most stable source of funding for banks, the decrease in deposits affects bank lending.
-Banks that raise deposits in states with generous UI policies squeeze their small business lending.
+We test several channels that could explain this decline and find evidence consistent with households lowering their deposit holdings due to reduced precautionary savings.
+Because deposits are the largest and most stable source of funding for banks, the decrease in deposits affects bank lending.
+Banks that raise deposits in states with generous UI policies reduce their loan supply to small businesses.
 Furthermore, counties that are served by these banks experience a higher unemployment rate and lower wage growth.

 Original languageEnglish